Building Deck Stairs (5)

 Stair building articles on mycarpentry.com discuss two ways to attach stairs to a deck or landing - either the flush mount, where the top step on the stringer is attached flush with the level of the deck surface, or the standard mount, where the top step of the stringer is attached a full step height below the deck or landing.
 Either method is acceptable.
 But when building deck stairs, I prefer the standard mount.

 Building Deck Stairs

-The first step to building deck stairs is to determine the Total Rise of the stairs.
-The most common way to do this is to place one end of a level on your deck and extend it over the lower landing or ground where the first step will start.
-Use a tape measure to determine the distance between the bottom of the level and top of the landing.
+The first step to building deck stairs is to measure the Total Rise of the stairs.
+This measurement is from the lowest point of the stair stringer to the deck surface.
+For a short run of stairs, I usually use a straightedge (with a level on top) that is long enough to lay on top of the deck surface and extend over the area where the stairs will start.
+Use a tape measure to measure the vertical distance between the two elevations.

 The Total Rise from the top of the wooden form to the finished deck height is 40 3/4" (1035 mm).
 Navigate to the Stair Calculator and enter 40.75 into the Total Rise [A] field.
-If you accept all of the default input values, the following results will appear.
+If you accept all default input values, the following results will appear.

 These are the basics of building deck stairs.
-To continue with the handrail design and construction, navigate to Install Stair Railing.
+To continue with the handrail design and construction, navigate to Stair Railing.

 For building code information related to deck construction, check out the Prescriptive Residential Wood Deck Construction Guide by the American Wood Council.

 Stair Railing - Learn how to build stair railing.